FishlandicFishy/lexicring/wiki/empty-r-planned-lines.md

 This article is nearly pointless. <https://hkrail.fandom.com> is a better source.

-However, this map I've compiled is NOT pointless:
+However, this map I've compiled (I hereby release it under CC0) is NOT pointless:

 ![wdym you can't see it?](biblically-accurate-future-empty-r-map.png)